 - Crawl and audit - This performs a crawl from one or more starting URLs, and then audit the discovered content for vulnerabilities.

 - Crawl - Performs a crawl from one or more starting URLs.

-- Audit selected items - This option is only available for scans initiated by selecting one or more requests/responses within Burp, and clicking Scan on the context menu.
+- Audit selected items - This option is only available when you select one or more requests or responses and select Scan from the context menu.